mjwhitta/zoom/README.md

 Zoom allows to you create profiles for commands other than ag/ack/grep.
 This may make Zoom a friendly tool for Penetration Testers or Security Researchers who are looking for a simple way to store exploits.
-I included a profile for searching for hard-coded passwords.
+I've included a profile for searching for hard-coded passwords.

 ## Supported editors